arminabaye/191Demo/README.md

 This is a demp repo for INF 191

-What is your favorite movies?
+My favorite movie is Skyfall